springpath/springpath-docker-plugin/README.md

 enviroment set up.
 On Ubuntu, this is provided by the golang-go package.
 A version >= 1.4.2 is recommended.

-This plugin requires the as yet unrelease version of the docker engine.
+This plugin requires the as yet unreleased version of the docker engine.

 Install docker using the usual methods, and replace the docker engine with the pre-release version.